eniworoeva/sample-company/README.md

 ## Amendments

 - **Database Configuration**: If you change the database configuration, update the `DATABASE_URL` in the `.env` file accordingly.
-- **Port Configuration**: The server runs on port 8080 by default.
+- **Port Configuration**: The server runs on port 8081 by default.
 You can change this by setting the `PORT` environment variable.
-- **Testing**: Make sure to add comprehensive unit tests for all new features and functionalities.
 - **Swagger Documentation**: Keep the Swagger comments up-to-date with the latest changes in the API.

 ## Conclusion